 or tub baths may help.

 You may see blood in your urine after the test.
 The amount of blood will lessen over

 Your healthcare provider may have you take an antibiotic to prevent a urinary tract

 Tell your healthcare provider to report any of the following:

-You healthcare provider may give you other instructions after the procedure, depending
+You healthcare provider may give you other instructions after the test, depending

 on your situation.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure